-Then, send home!
+Now, they are ready to send home!
 Students can decorate them using magazine clippings, photos, or drawings.
 They can fill it with things that represent them: Favorite food, movie, hobbies…

 This year, I had a student attach her favorite pair of “fishin’ glassess” cuz she loves to go bass fishin’. #nothinglikelivinginthesouth

 Sharing Our All About Me Posters with the Class

 As students bring their posters in, we share them at the end of the day.
 This is the perfect time to start working on our Speaking and Listening Standards (Thank you Common Core!)
 After a student shares, we take three questions to help understand the students more.
 Any more questions and we’d never move on!
 Seconds are very inquisitive!
 LOL!